mlazarev/midi/implementations/korg/ms2000/README.md

 This implementation provides tools to decode, analyze, and work with MS2000 patch data stored in SysEx format.

+> **What’s new in v1.3.0?**
+> All offset‑64 parameters (pan, modulation depths, patch intensities, etc.) now encode/decode exactly the way the hardware does.
+The change is backed by new helper utilities in `ms2000_core.py` and byte-for-byte regression tests, so JSON edits will always match what the synth stores internally.

 ## Directory Structure

 ```